violetprotocol/hbt-examples/airdrop/README.md

 ## Troubleshooting

+- Balances appearing incorrect

+⇒ Switch network on your wallet and switch back to the local network.

 - "Received invalid block tag X. Latest block number is Y”

-⇒ Switch network and switch back to the local network.
+⇒ Switch network with your wallet and switch back to the local network.
 See [this answer](https://ethereum.stackexchange.com/a/112214).

 - Issue with nonces